-All employees working with hazardous chemicals can receive immediate medical attention at the Vanderbilt Occupational Health Clinic in Room 640 of the Medical Arts Building (OHC), Zerfoss Student Health Center, or at the Emergency Department at VUMC according to the following guidelines:
+VU individuals working with hazardous chemicals can receive immediate medical attention at the Vanderbilt Occupational Health Clinic in Room 640 of the Medical Arts Building (OHC), Zerfoss Student Health Center, or at the Emergency Department at VUMC according to the following guidelines:

-- When an employee develops signs or symptoms potentially associated with a hazardous chemical to which the employee has been exposed in the laboratory, the employee should receive an appropriate medical examination.
-For non-life threatening exposures the employee should go to the Occupational Health Clinic (for employees of VU) or Student Health Services (for Vanderbilt students) during normal working hours.
-For emergencies or after hours incidents, all should go to the Vanderbilt Emergency Department at VUMC. - When exposure monitoring reveals an exposure level routinely above the action level or the Permissible Exposure Limit (PEL) for a TOSHA regulated substance for which there are exposure monitoring and medical surveillance requirements, medical surveillance will be established for the affected employee as prescribed by the regulation.
-Contact VU EHS or Occupational Health regarding TOSHA regulated substances. - When an event takes place in the work area such as a spill, leak, explosion, or other occurrence resulting in the likelihood of exposure to a hazardous substance, the affected lab worker will be provided an opportunity for a medical consultation.
+• When a lab occupant develops signs or symptoms potentially associated with a hazardous chemical to which the person has been exposed in the laboratory, the individual should receive an appropriate medical examination.
+For non-life threatening exposures, VU individuals should go to the Occupational Health Clinic.
+VU undergraduate students should go to Student Health Services during normal working hours.
+For serious emergencies or after hours incidents, all individuals should go to the VUMC Emergency Department.
+Non-VU persons should visit the nearest medical facility.

+- When exposure monitoring reveals an exposure level routinely above the action level or the Permissible Exposure Limit (PEL) for a TOSHA regulated substance for which there are exposure monitoring and medical surveillance requirements, medical surveillance will be established for the affected individual as prescribed by the regulation.
+Contact EHSS or Occupational Health regarding TOSHA regulated substances. - When an event takes place in lab such as a spill, leak, explosion, or other occurrence resulting in the likelihood of exposure to a hazardous substance, the affected individual will be provided an opportunity for a medical consultation.
 The medical consultation will be used to determine the need for a medical examination.

-All medical examinations and consultations will be performed by or under the direct supervision of a licensed physician and will be provided without cost to the employee, without loss of pay, and at a reasonable time and place.
+All medical examinations and consultations will be performed by or under the direct supervision of medical professionals and will be provided without cost to the employee, without loss of pay, and at a reasonable time and place.

-The PI / LI provides to the health care provider:
+The PI/LI/Director/Supervisor provides to the health care provider:

-- The identity of the hazardous chemical(s) to which the employee may have been exposed. - A description of the conditions under which the exposure occurred including quantitative exposure data, if available. - A description of the signs and symptoms of exposure that the employee is experiencing, if any.
+- The identity of the hazardous chemical(s) to which the lab occupant may have been exposed. - A description of the conditions under which the exposure occurred including quantitative exposure data, if available. - A description of the signs and symptoms of exposure that the individual is experiencing, if any.

-The physician provides a written opinion to the PI / LI based on the medical consultation or examination.
+The health care provider provides a written opinion to the PI/LI/Director/Supervisor based on the medical consultation or examination.
 The written opinion does not contain specific findings of diagnoses unrelated to occupational exposure to hazardous chemicals.
 The written opinion typically contains the following information:

-- The results of the medical examination and any associated tests. - Any medical condition which may be revealed in the course of the examination which may place the employee at increased risk as a result of exposure to the hazardous chemical in the laboratory. - A statement that the employee has been informed by the physician of the results of the consultation or medical examination and any medical condition that may require further examination or treatment. - Any recommendation for further follow-up.
+- The results of the medical examination and any associated tests. - Any medical condition which may be revealed during the examination which may place the individual at increased risk because of exposure to the hazardous chemical in the laboratory. - A statement that the individual has been informed by the healthcare provider of the results of the consultation or medical examination and any medical condition that may require further examination or treatment. - Any recommendation for further follow-up.